Skip to main content

 Campus Study Spaces

-• Campus Quiet Spaces – UMD webpage that lists every indoor and outdoor quiet space across campus that is ideal for studying solo or in a group:
+• Campus Quiet Spaces – UMD webpage that lists every indoor and outdoor quiet space across campus that is ideal for studying solo or in a group.

 • McKeldin Library Carrels – McKeldin Library has a number of individual study rooms available for undergraduate students, known as study carrels, on the 3rd, 4th, and 6th floors.
+The Find a Space search tool provides details about the wide variety of spaces available for individual and group study.

 • Edward St. John Learning & Teaching Center Huddle Rooms – ESJ’s Huddle Rooms are small conference rooms available to all students, faculty, and staff.
 At least three people must be using the space in order to reserve.
 They can be reserved two weeks in advance, up to three hours at a time.
 Users must have a campus directory ID and password in order to book a Huddle Room.